Kaldesyvon/blockchain/README.md

 # dfs-2022-exam

-p2p network with C++ using sockets
+p2p network in C using sockets